Jacques Brel: 1953–1959

 In January 1953, Brel performed at the cabaret La Rose Noire in Brussels.
 In February he signed a contract with Philips Records and recorded his first 78 rpm record, "Il Y A", which was released in March.
 The talent scout and artistic director at the record company, Jacques Canetti, invited him to move to Paris.
 Despite his family's objections and the added pressure of raising a second daughter, France, born on 12 July, he left Brussels for Paris in the autumn of 1953.
 In Paris Brel worked hard to get his career off the ground.
 He stayed at the Hotel Stevens and gave guitar lessons to artist-dancer Francesco Frediani to pay his rent.
 He found work on the cabaret circuit at venues such as L'Écluse, L'Échelle de Jacob, and in Jacques Canetti's cabaret Les Trois Baudets.

 In 1954 Brel participated in the music contest Grand Prix de la Chanson in Knokke-le-Zoute, finishing a disappointing 27th out of 28 participants.
 One positive result of the experience was that the French star Juliette Gréco requested to sing one of Brel's songs, "Le diable (Ça va)" (The devil (It's OK)), at her up-and-coming concert at the prestigious Olympia music-hall.
 She went on to record the song that spring.
 In July 1954, Brel made his first appearance at the prestigious Olympia Theatre in Paris.
 Later that summer, he embarked on his first French tour, appearing on the bill with French singers Dario Moreno, Philippe Clay, and Catherine Sauvage.
-By the end of the year, Philips released his debut album, a nine-song, 10-inch LP called Jacques Brel et ses Chansons ("Jacques Brel and His Songs").
+By the end of the year, Philips released his debut album, a nine-song, 10-inch LP called Jacques Brel et ses chansons ("Jacques Brel and His Songs").

 In February 1955, Brel met Georges "Jojo" Pasquier, who would become the singer's closest friend, manager, and personal chauffeur.
 He began singing with a number of Christian associations, which later led to his nickname of Abbé ("Abbot") Brel.
-In March Brel's wife and children joined him in France and the family settled in the Paris suburb of Montreuil-sous-Bois at the rue du Moulin à vent.
+In March Brel's wife and children joined him in France and the family settled in the Paris suburb of Montreuil-sous-Bois on the Rue du Moulin à vent.
 In June he toured France again with Canetti's show Les Filles de Papa, which included Françoise Dorin, Perrette Souplex, and Suzanne Gabriello.

 In March 1956, Brel performed in North Africa, Amsterdam, Lausanne, and throughout Belgium.
 In July, while visiting Grenoble, he met François Rauber, a classical pianist who would become his accompanist on future recordings.
 Rauber played a major role in providing Brel with the formal musical training he was lacking and was responsible for Brel's musical arrangements.
 In September Brel recorded "Quand on n'a que l'amour" ("When You Only Have Love"), which would prove to be his commercial breakthrough.
 The song was released in November on a Philips 7-inch EP Quand on n'a que l'amour.
 The song reached number three on the French music charts.